Timeliness calculations - Canada

 What is a Business Day under Canada Reporting Rules?

-A business day is any day other than a Saturday, Sunday or statutory holiday (per the local counterparty's provincial regulator).
+A business day is any day other than a Saturday, Sunday or statutory holiday (per CP1's provincial regulator).

-Midnight is per the timezone of the local counterparty's provincial regulator.
+Midnight is per the timezone of CP1's provincial regulator.

 Where the report is applicable to multiple local counterparty provinces, the nearest timeline shall apply.